• Skip to primary navigation

 Get Help Now

-The need for a lawyer for a medical malpractice lawsuit is immediate, but you will also need to hire a lawyer in the future.
+You need a lawyer right away to file an Ohio medical malpractice lawsuit on time.
+You will also need to hire a lawyer in the future.

 A child with disabilities may need a lawyer to fight against discrimination or access to services and equal opportunities and educational resources.

-How an Ohio Cerebral Palsy Lawyer Can Help
+How Can an Ohio Cerebral Palsy Lawyer Help My Family?

-When you choose to hire a specialty lawyer, someone with expertise and experience in medical malpractice, disabilities, and birth injuries, you get an ally that can help you, your family, and your child in many ways.
+When you hire a specialty lawyer with expertise and experience in medical malpractice, disabilities, and birth injuries, you get an ally who can help you, your family, and your child in many ways.
 One of the most important and immediate is guiding you through a malpractice lawsuit.

-This is so important because it is nearly impossible as the plaintiff to make it through this process without professional legal guidance.
+This is so important because it is nearly impossible for the plaintiff to navigate this process without professional legal guidance.

 The system and laws make it restrictive and difficult for victims of medical negligence.
 Your lawyer can help you by giving you the best chance of winning, which means recovering significant damages to cover the costs of your child’s ongoing care.